Share Your Voice with the LG President - Support & Help | LG UK

 I assure you that, by listening to your comments, I will act accordingly and direct my team to do what is right, making changes to our operation if necessary, to ensure that you and other customers will continue to benefit from the feedback given.

-Please use the form below to send me your comments and we will endeavour to contact you as soon as possible.
+Please use the form below to send me your comments and we will endeavor to contact you as soon as possible.

 Thank you again for your honest feedback and for continuing to choose LG Electronics.